Alā yā ayyoha-s-sāqī: Verse 2

 Like the Saba breeze bringing with it the scent of the clove.

-The word تاب tāb has a range of meanings: "heat, burning, radiance, lustre, twist, curl".
+The word tāb has a range of meanings: "heat, burning, radiance, lustre, twist, curl".

-The word مشکین moškīn or meškīn can also mean "black".
+The word moškīn or meškīn can also mean "black".
 Meisami translates as "musk-black curls".

 Dehkhoda's dictionary defines xūn dar del oftādan (literally, "blood falls in the heart") as to become troubled or grieved.
 According to Avery and Heath-Stubbs, the idea of this verse is that such beauty makes the hearts of lovers bleed.
 Meisami, however, translates as "what blood rushed into (lovers') hearts?"
 According to an image commonly found in Persian and Arabic poetry, the heat (tāb) of the beloved's curls causes the lover's blood to heat up and emerge in the form of sighs.
 She points out the repeated "ā" sounds in this verse, which may represent sighing.